SteelCompendium/data-md-dse/Bestiary/Ogre Juggernaut.md

   "target": "1 creature or object"
   "effects":
   - "name": "Effect"
-    "effect": "The juggernaut moves up to their speed and makes a free strike. "
+    "effect": "The juggernaut moves up to their speed and makes a [[Free Strike|free strike]]. "

 ```